levizoesch/tribes.mapping/README.md

 ## Maps & Game Modes v1.0.8

+If the map shows an `x` within the Available column, then that terrain asset is available to be used natively.

 #### Basic Maps

 | Available | Map                     | Terrain Asset        | Height | Scale | Game Mode  |